 The booking agent referred to within these Terms and Conditions is Home from Home Student Services Ltd. (company number 07332845) also trading as London Homestays or HFH.
 References in these Terms and Conditions to “We”, “Us” or “Our” refers to Home from Home Student Services Ltd. References to “You” or “Your” refers to the paying customer.
 References to the local organiser refers to the accommodation supplier contracted by HFH to supply and manage accommodation to the customer.

 We do not own, sell, resell, furnish, provide, rent, manage and/or control any accommodation or homestays.
-We act as an agent between its customers (international travel agents, schools groups and their representatives) and local organisers (the accommodation suppliers referenced above).
+We act as an agent between customers (international travel agents, schools groups and their representatives) and partner agencies or local organisers (the accommodation suppliers referenced above).
+Group accommodation is not owned, inspected or provided by Home from Home Student Services Ltd.

 Governing Law and Jurisdiction